a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 ---
 - anthropic principle, ...
 - scientific method
+- Tom Beakbane, *How to Understand Everything: Consilience: A New Way to See the World*
 - problem of induction, consilience of inductions, William Whewell, *History of the Inductive Sciences*, *The Philosophy of the Inductive Sciences*
 - natural induction, material induction, John D Norton, *The Material Theory of Induction*, ...
 - G. A. Cory Jr, *The Consilient Brain*, *Toward Consilence*, ...
 - Peter Watson, Convergence the Idea at the Heart of Science
+- Mario Bunge, *Emergence and Convergence: Qualitative Novelty and the Unity of Knowledge*
 ---
 - data structures, data structure design space, combinatorial design,
 - projective geometry, finite projective planes